LSYS/rbStata/README.md

 ### Alternative tools

 ### More about the problem
-* [[1]](https://www3.nd.edu/~rwilliam/stats/stataconversions.html) Stata data files: Reading and writing to and from different file formats
+* [[1]](https://www.stata.com/support/faqs/data-management/save-for-previous-version/) How can I save a Stata dataset so that it can be read by a previous version of Stata?
-* [[2]](https://www.stata.com/support/faqs/data-management/save-for-previous-version/) How can I save a Stata dataset so that it can be read by a previous version of Stata?
+* [[2]](https://www3.nd.edu/~rwilliam/stats/stataconversions.html) Stata data files: Reading and writing to and from different file formats

 ### About this utility